• Skip to main content

 Toiletries

-Going No Bag doesn’t mean you need to smell bad.
+No Bag doesn’t mean you need to smell.
+Don’t neglect your hygiene.

 Deodorant

 Did you know that sweat itself doesn’t stink?
-It’s only when it comes in contact with the bacteria in your armpits that all hell breaks loose.
+It’s only when it comes in contact with the bacteria in your armpits that it does.
 Neutralize that bacteria and you neutralize the odor.
-Your sweat won’t smell.
-But the solution isn’t normal “anti-perspiration” deodorants.
-Here’s why:

 Sodium bicarbonate (baking soda).

-I use it all the time; even at home.
-When I travel I carry it in a tiny plastic container I bought from eBay.
-You don’t need much; a small amount will last you forever.
-The way I apply it is this: immediately after my morning shower, I’ll touch the powder with the tip of each of my index fingers and then apply it.
+I use it all the time, even at home.
+When I travel, I carry it in a tiny 3g cosmetic container.
+You don’t need much; a small amount will last forever.
+I apply the soda after my morning shower.
+It’s potent – put much less than you think you need.
+If I use too much, you get armpit rash.

-Years ago, I used to travel with a Thai crystal stone (potassium alum, not the synthetic ammonium alum) as a deodorant.
-It works, but it’s much bulkier and not suitable for No Bag Travel.
+Years ago, I used a Thai crystal stone (potassium alum, not the synthetic ammonium alum).
+It works, but it’s much bulkier.
+Not suitable at all for No Bag Travel.
 Both the stone and baking soda prevent bacterial growth, allowing you to perspire without smelling.

 Toothbrush & Toothpaste

-I carry a Tom’s of Maine travel size toothpaste, which is perfect for No Bag Travel and doesn’t contain nasty substances like peroxide.
+I carry a Tom’s of Maine travel size toothpaste.
+Tom’s doesn’t contain any nasty substance like peroxide.
 Combine with a travel toothbrush like this or this and you’re set.
-If you’re taking a bag, no sense in compromising – you’ve got space for a normal toothbrush.
+If you’re taking a bag, no sense in compromising, you have the space for a normal toothbrush.

 Soap